 I reserved some to make these mini cherry pies.
 They are not crazily sweet like the traditional ones, thanks to the buttery shortbread crust which helps balance the flavour.
 The size is good for a single serving, wonderfully perfect to pair with a dollop of vanilla ice cream, whipped cream or creme fraiche.

-In a large bowl, sift the flour and salt.
+To prepare the crusts, in a large bowl, sift the flour and salt.

 Cream butter and powdered sugar in a bowl of a standing mixer until light and fluffy.
 Beat in vanilla.